Skip to main content

 Wei Family Private Foundation Scholarship

 The Wei Family Private Foundation, a non-profit organization, was established to honor the memory of Dr. (Mrs.) Chung Kwai Lui Wei and Mr. Hsin Hsu Wei.
-Its purpose is to award scholarship grants to students of Chinese heritage with high academic credentials who are pursuing a degree in Science or Mathematics at Oregon State University or an Electrical Engineering graduate degree.
-In 2023-2024, the College of Science awarded three Wei Family scholarships to Ian Clifford (Integrative Biology), Ben Daniels (Microbiology) and Ifeoma Nwabufo (Mathematics).
+Its purpose is to award scholarship grants to graduate students with high academic credentials in science and math, with a preference for those who have lived in or are related to persons born in China.
+In 2023-2024, the College of Science awarded one Wei Family scholarships to Lemeng Li (Statistics).

 Mark and Vicki Hehnen Veterans Science Scholarship